Potential applicants who have studied overseas can apply for PACFA membership, however the the process is slightly different, and can take longer.

 To apply:

-- Review the PACFA Training Standards to determine whether your course is likely to meet PACFA’s requirements (listed below).
+1. Review the eligibility criteria ( listed below) to determine whether your course is likely to meet PACFA’s requirements.

 There are two assessment options with VETASSESS, we recommend taking option 2: 'assessment of the comparative educational level of your qualification(s) against the Australian Qualifications Framework (AQF) and PACFA Training Standards'.